helpbuttons/hb-docs/docs/English/4features.md

 The map state (zoom, lat/lng, selected button) is encoded in the URL, making it fully shareable and linkable.

 ### Map styles and key locations
-Admins can change the map's visual style (tile layer) to match the network's identity or improve readability.
+Coordinators can change the map's visual style (tile layer) to match the network's identity or improve readability.
 They can also define **key locations** — named places pinned on the map with a special marker, useful for community landmarks, meeting points, or points of interest.

 ### Embeddable map
 Networks can embed a read-only map widget on external websites using an **iframe**.
 The embed respects the network's configuration and can be filtered by tag or button type.